guptaanu412/example-course-specs/README.md

 2017-05-07,crown
 ```

-What text passes through each of the pipes and the final redirect in the pipeline below?
+What text passes through each of the pipes and the final redirect in this pipeline?

 ```
 $ cat dental.csv | head -n 5 | tail -n 3 | sort -t , -k 2 > final.txt